 - 1 tsp mustard

 - 3 cups (12 oz) sharp cheddar, American, or Monterey Jack cheese, shredded

 - 1 lb. shrimp, cooked, shell off

-Meanwhile, bring 2 quarts water to boil in large pot.
+Meanwhile, bring 2 quarts water to boil in a large pot.
 Add pasta and one teaspoon of salt and cook, stirring often, until al dente.
 Drain pasta and return to pot over low heat.
 Add butter and toss to melt.

 Add egg mixture and three-quarters of cheese mixture to pasta and toss until thoroughly combined and cheese starts to melt.
-Then, gradually add remaining evaporated milk and remaining cheese, stirring constantly, until mixture is hot and creamy, about 5 minutes.
-Add cooked shrimp and cook a little more, about 2-3 minutes.
+Then, gradually add remaining evaporated milk and remaining cheese, stirring constantly, until mixture is hot and creamy - about 5 minutes.
+Add cooked shrimp and cook a little more - about 2-3 minutes.
 Let stand to thicken if needed.
 Serve warm.